Harkness Training

 Cost: $275 (Breakfast and lunch included both days)

-Book your room at a group rate at Aloft Hotel by clicking here.
+Book your room at a group rate at Aloft Hotel:

 The last day to book at the group rate is TBD.